KonceptD/KonceptD/README.md

 - 👋 Hi, I’m @KonceptD
-- 👀 I’m interested in Software Development & anything related to the beauty of technology!
+- 👀 I’m self-taught in Software Development & anything related to the beauty of technology!
-- 🌱 I’m currently studying Software Dev & learning C#, Python, Swift, Javascript with many more to come...
+- 🌱 I have a passion for learning and am currently studying Software Dev, C#, Python, Swift, Javascript with many more to come...
-- 💞️ I’m looking to collaborate on open source projects to increase my skill
+- 💞️ I’m constantly working on upskilling myself
 - 📫 Reach me at KonceptDevArt@gmail.com

 <!---